Designing High-Converting Funnels for Property and Travel Services

 Design isn’t decoration.
 It’s persuasion.

 Users scan in patterns.
 Eyes move fast.
 If the layout fights that flow, the funnel loses.
-Strong visual hierarchy fixes this.
-Headlines first.
-Then supporting images.
-Then details.
-In that order.
+Strong visual hierarchy fixes this: headlines first, then supporting images, and lastly, details.

 Trust signals matter more than ever in property and travel.
-Reviews.
-Ratings.
-Real photos.
-Not stock images that look like they belong in a brochure from 2008.
-One client replaced generic visuals with actual guest photos and saw engagement double.
-No fancy redesign.
-Just honesty.
+Focus on reviews, ratings, and real photos.
+Don’t use stock images that look like they belong in a brochure from 2008.

 There’s also a subtle layer of credibility tied to lifestyle cues.
-A listing that casually references features like best composite decking Australia suggests quality without shouting about it.
-It paints a picture.
-That’s what sells.
+Highlighting premium, specific materials—such as mentioning that a property features the best composite decking in Australia—suggests exceptional quality without shouting about it.
+It allows prospective buyers to paint a vivid mental picture of the lifestyle they are purchasing, and in high-value real estate, that emotional connection is exactly what sells.

 Reducing Friction Without Killing Curiosity

 Too many funnels try to remove every obstacle.
-Sounds smart.
-It’s not always.
+It sounds smart, but not always.

 A bit of friction can qualify leads.
 It can build anticipation.
 The key is knowing what to remove and what to keep.

-Navigation plays a role too.
+Navigation plays a role, too.
 Endless options create decision fatigue.
-Limit choices.
-Guide users forward.
-Not sideways.
+Instead, limit choices, and guide users forward.

 Retargeting That Feels Human